Who You Are Becoming

 - What future practitioners must be fluent in

-- How whole-person care works in practice across different clinical contexts
+- How whole-person care works in practice across different clinical context.

 Followed by open dialogue and audience engagement.